polikleta/polikleta/README.md

 * Deep Learning & Data Exploration
 * Relational Databases
 * Probability and Non-linear Regression
+* Using Python to solve most of problems
+* Some Data Warehouse problems etc.
 ---

 ## Projects built for me and by me